sasquatch678/A-Painted-World---Remastered/Gameplay/Combat.md

 All weapons can now cause stagger and critically strike.
 Blunt weapons have a much higher chance to cause stagger, while Blade weapons have a higher chance to critically strike.
 The exact amounts depend on the specific weapon type.
 Stagger chance is also doubled with power attacks for all weapons.
 Stagger is based on the attacker's Strength and the victim's Endurance, and critical strikes are based on the attacker's Luck.

-- Can perform power attacks with one button (default mouse button 4) instead of holding left click.
+- Can perform power attacks with one button instead of holding left click.
+KB&M - MB5, Controller - L3/LS
 - 10% to 30% damage buff on counter attacks from Perfect Dodge/Block within 5s window.
 - Counter attacks ragdoll the enemy based on an enemy strength roll, each 10 strength give 9% resistance
 ***
+## LOCK-ON
+***
+- Third-person Lock-On targeting with target cycling and body-part targeting.
+Hold Alt on kb&m or hold A/Cross on controller.
+- Default Lock-On aim point is Spine for steadier tracking.
+- Optional Enemies Only Lock-On filter, disabled by default.
+- Keyboard/mouse target cycling uses Z and X. Controller uses Right Joystick.
+- Keyboard/mouse body-part cycling works by quick tapping the Lock-On button while already locked on.

 ## DODGING
 ***
 - Requires a minimum 25 in Acrobatics
-- Dodge by tapping mouse button 5.
+- Dodge by tapping Control/hold to sneak.
+On controller tap B/Circle to dodge/hold to sneak.
 - Dodging is blocked while the player is crouched, out of fatigue, and/or over encumbered, configurable.
 - During dodges, for 0.4s the player will have resistance to normal weapons based on acrobatics skill (2x skill, max 100%).
 Magic and special weapon materials can penetrate the physical barrier it provides.
 - Fatigue drain for dodging is based on acrobatics skill.
 Base 20 + Skill Modifier (Lower skill = More Fatigue Cost)